wa6pzb/RuralPhone/worklog.md

 ## To Do

-- [ ] Playing audio files on the picomite
+- [a] Playing audio files on the picomite
-Test the back to back connection SLIC to PSTN modules Test picomite played DTMF tones
+- [ ] Test the back to back connection SLIC to PSTN modules
+- [ ] Test picomite played DTMF tones
-Using level converter decode all the DTMF digits
+- [ ] Using level converter decode all the DTMF digits

 using https://app.smartdraw.com/ to draw and snap simple drawings for the project